washingtonstateuniversity/WSUWP-Plugin-Help-Docs/README.md

 # WSUWP Help Docs

 This plugin creates a Help custom post type.
-The Help posts cannot be viewed or queries from the front end of the site.
-They are intended to provide help, guidance, and instructions for registered site users.
+The Help posts cannot be viewed or queried from the front end of the site.
+They're intended to provide help, guidance, and instructions for logged in site users.
 The plugin generates two new areas in the WP Admin area:

-1. A subpage under the Tools section where registered site users (with Editor capabilities and up) can manage Help posts.
+1. A subpage under the Tools section where registered site users with Editor capabilities and up can manage Help posts.
 2. A Help dashboard under the main Dashboard section where registered site users (with at least "read" permissions) can view Help posts.

 ## For Developers